Clemapfel/Mousetrap.jl/docs/src/01_manual/07_os_interface.md

 If the operating system is Linux, many log message will be written to the default location, usually `/var/log`.
 On other operating systems, message may not be stored at all.

 Regardless of OS, we can forward all logging, including that of mousetrap itself, to a file using `set_log_file`, which takes the file path as a string.
-If the file already exist, it will be appended to (as opposed to being overriden).
+If the file already exist, it will be appended to (as opposed to being overwritten).
 If the file does not yet exist, it will be created.
 If this operation was unsuccesful, `false` will be returned.

 When stored to a file, logging message will have a different format that may or may not list additional information when compared to logging to a console.
 The philosophy behind this is that it is better to log as much information as possible, then use second party software to filter it, as opposed to missing crucial information for the sake of brevity: